exlskills/devstack/README.md

 TODO: review if similar mapping is available on Mac/iOS

-- From the `devstack` cloned project directory, run `docker-compose` `build` using the `docker-compose-ini.yml` file to build the container for the `installer` service.
+- From the `devstack` cloned project directory, run `docker-compose` `build` using the `docker-compose-ini.yml` file to build the image for the `installer` service.
 The process will pull `exlskills/devstack-installer-base` image and configure it with the selected local user information
 ```
 docker-compose -f docker-compose-ini.yml build --pull
 ```